 - Water in the early morning or evening on your scheduled day.
 If you sprinkle your lawn under the hot midday sun, you'll lose as much as 30% of your water to evaporation. - Several short watering sessions are better than a single long one.
 Lawns can only absorb water so fast.
-Its better to water your lawn for three ten minute sessions-with each session a hour half apart-than it is to water steadily for 30 minutes and cause run-off. - Better yet...Xeriscape".Xeriscaping is water wise landscaping that stresses proper soil preparation, efficient irrigation, and the use of water stingy plants.
+Its better to water your lawn for three ten minute sessionswith each session an hour and a half apart-than it is to water steadily for 30 minutes and cause run-off. - Better yet...Xeriscapen.
+Xeriscaping is water wise landscaping that stresses proper soil preparation, efficient irrigation, and the use of water stingy plants.
 For homeowners, it means less maintenance, lower water bills and a colorful decorative look.
-Contact your local greenhouse for more information
+Contact your local greenhouse for more information.